jsucupira/table-storage-geo-redundancy-demo/README.md

 ----------------
 The following are the required infrastructure in order to make this implementation work:

- - Cloud Services
+ - 4 Cloud Services
-	 - One for east data center REST services
+	 - One cloud services in the east data center to host the REST services
-	 - One for west data center REST services
+	 - One cloud services in the west data center to host the REST services
-	 - One for east data center Service Bus worker role
+	 - One cloud services in the east data center to host the Service Bus worker role
-	 - One for west data center Service Bus worker role
+	 - One cloud services in the west data center to host the Service Bus worker role
  - Traffic Manager
-	 - This will be setup in fail-over mode
+	 - The traffic manager will coordinate the traffic between the REST services
-	 - This coordinates traffic between the REST services
+	 - The traffic manager will be setup in a fail-over mode
  - Storage Accounts
-	 - One for east
+	 - One storage in east
-	 - One for west
+	 - One storage in west

 Application Layout
 ----------------------